-Our principal strategy is to acquire, manage and build VMS businesses.
 Most of the VMS businesses that we acquire have the potential to be leaders within their particular markets.
-We target the VMS sector because of the attractive economics that it provides and our belief that our management teams understand those economics better than most of our competitors.
+We target the VMS sector because of the attractive economics that it provides and our belief that our management teams have a deep understanding of those economics.